klapaukh/tumblR/README.md

 # tumblR
 tumblR is an R package which provides access to the Tumblr API.
-At the moment only the functions which look at public information are supported.
+At the moment only API calls which get information are supported.

 The following functions are supported: